Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: The Late Stage

-\begin{proof}[Outline for theorem~\ref{thm:lb-late}] The proof of the lower bound consists of three main steps.
-First, in lemma~\ref{lem:lb-queue1}, we show that the regret at any time-slot is lower bounded by the probability of a sub-optimal schedule in that time-slot (up to a constant factor that is dependent on the problem instance).
-The key idea in this lemma is to show the equivalence of any two systems with the same marginal service distributions with respect to bandit algorithms.
+\begin{proof}[Proof Outline for Proposition~\ref{thm:lb-late}.]
+The proof of the lower bound consists of three main steps.
+First, in Lemma~\ref{lem:lb-queue1}, we show that the regret at any time-slot is lower bounded by the probability of a sub-optimal schedule in that time-slot (up to a constant factor that is dependent on the problem instance).
+The key idea in this lemma is to show, for any scheduling algorithm, the equivalence of two systems with the same marginal service distributions.
 This is achieved through a carefully constructed coupling argument that maps the original system with independent service across links to another system with service process that is dependent across links but with the same marginal distribution.

 As a second step, the lower bound on the regret in terms of the probability of a sub-optimal schedule enables us to obtain a lower bound on the cumulative queue-regret in terms of the number of sub-optimal schedules.
-We then use a lower bound on the number of sub-optimal schedules for $\alpha$-consistent policies (lemma~\ref{lem:banditlb} and corollary~\ref{cor:lem:banditlb}) to obtain a lower bound on the cumulative regret.
+We then use a lower bound on the number of sub-optimal schedules for $\alpha$-consistent policies (Lemma~\ref{lem:banditlb} and Corollary~\ref{cor:lem:banditlb}) to obtain a lower bound on the cumulative regret.
 In the final step, we use the lower bound on the cumulative queue-regret to obtain an {\it infinitely often} lower bound on the queue-regret. \end{proof} We now generalize this result to the switch network (Theorem~\ref{thm:lb-late-multiq}).
 We omit the proof details of Proposition~\ref{thm:lb-late} and give a detailed proof for Theorem~\ref{thm:lb-late-multiq} in Appendix~\ref{sec:proofs-lb}.